-7.13.4 depth\integration
+10.14.4 depth\integration

 This function integrates over the depth dimension.
 This function does a weighted sum along the z-coordinate, and removes the z direction of the output cube.
 This preprocessor takes no arguments.
+The units of the resulting cube are multiplied by the z-coordinate units.